Last Updated on February 1, 2021.

 Get Plenty of Sleep

 Implementing “Rest Time” or “Quiet Time” can help ensure kids get enough rest.
 This is a 60 to 90 minute period around mid-day where everyone gets a break.
 Kids can play quietly, read books, or ‘rest their eyes’.
-You can read more about the Magic of Rest Time here!
+This is one of my absolute favorite positive parenting techniques and can read more about the Magic of Rest Time here!

 Spend Time Playing as Your Inner Child